praetorian-inc/praetorian-cli/praetorian_cli/plugins/README.md

 - Check for input correctness using information in `cmd` and `cli_kwargs`.
 - Parse the CLI `output` to extract relevant data.
-- Use the authenticated session in `controller` to further issue API calls to operate on the data.
+- Use the authenticated session in `controller` to issue API calls for further operations.

-Explore scripts that are shipped with the CLI for real-world usage, such as [`list_assets.py`](https://github.com/praetorian-inc/praetorian-cli/blob/main/praetorian_cli/plguins/scripts/list_assets.py) and [`validate_secrets.py`](https://github.com/praetorian-inc/praetorian-cli/blob/main/praetorian_cli/plugins/scripts/validate_secrets.py)
+Explore scripts that are shipped with the CLI, such as [`list_assets.py`](https://github.com/praetorian-inc/praetorian-cli/blob/main/praetorian_cli/plguins/scripts/list_assets.py) and [`validate_secrets.py`](https://github.com/praetorian-inc/praetorian-cli/blob/main/praetorian_cli/plugins/scripts/validate_secrets.py)

 ### Plugin commands

-You can add full end-to-end functionality as CLI commands to run complex workflows with ease.
+You can add end-to-end functionalities as CLI commands to run complex workflows with ease.
-Register them
+<br>Register them
 in [handlers/run.py](https://github.com/praetorian-inc/praetorian-cli/blob/main/praetorian_cli/handlers/run.py) as a new command.